oroinc/orocommerce/src/Oro/Bundle/CheckoutBundle/Resources/doc/api_frontend/checkout_line_item.md

 #### get_relationship

-Retrieve ID of product record assigned to a specific line item record.
+Retrieve the ID of product record assigned to a specific line item record.

 ### productUnit